 Flexible thinking means finding more than one way to do something.
 It means stretching what you know enough to make an educated guess that could be right (and if it’s not, that’s okay).
 It is about finding out what you need to know and problem solving.
 Being a flexible thinker will give your child the tools they need to thrive in school now and in the future.

-Activities to build flexible thinking skills
+The Flexible Thinking Program includes many activities to build flexible thinking skills including:

 - Optical Illusions